 This CEPT report responds to the EC mandate 900/1800 MHz and provides technical conditions for use of the 900 MHz and 1800 MHz frequency bands for terrestrial wireless broadband electronic communications services in support of the Internet of Things.

-CEPT studied and assessed the harmonised technical conditions applicable to the 880-915 MHz / 925-960 MHz and 1710-1785 MHz / 1805-1880 MHz frequency bands (EC Decision 2011/251/UE) with view to their suitability for IoT applications.
+CEPT studied and assessed the harmonised technical conditions applicable to the 880-915 MHz / 925-960 MHz and 1710-1785 MHz / 1805-1880 MHz frequency bands (EC Decision 2011/251/UE) with a view to their suitability for IoT applications.

 CEPT focused its work on the following technologies recently developed by the standardisation